Academic Information and Policies

 REGISTRATION WITHOUT OFFICIAL TRANSCRIPTS.
 Walla Walla University recognizes that in some instances a student may not be able to provide an official transcript immediately prior to enrolling at the University.
 At the University's discretion, some students may be allowed to enroll prior to admission on the basis of work shown on unofficial or incomplete transcripts.
 Students who have enrolled directly from high school in this fashion will have a maximum of three consecutive quarters to have their official transcripts received by the Marketing and Enrollment Services Office.
 No further enrollment will be allowed until the transcripts are on file.
 Transfer students allowed to enroll on this basis must have their official complete transcript(s) on file by the end of their first quarter in order to continue enrollment.

 UNIVERSITY EXPERIENCE.
-All freshmen are expected to attend the JumpStart Program, (University Experience class) which takes place the week prior to the beginning of Autumn quarter classes.
-The JumpStart Program focuses on topics and activities that will help students make a successful transition to university academically, socially and spiritually.
-JumpStart includes regular orientation information, financial clearance, course placement, academic advisement and finalization of the registration process.
+All freshmen are required to attend the JumpStart Program, (University Experience class) which takes place the week prior to the beginning of Autumn quarter classes.
+The JumpStart Program focuses on topics and activities that will help students make a successful transition to university academically, socially, and spiritually.
+JumpStart includes regular orientation information, financial clearance, course placement, academic advisement, and finalization of the registration process.
 Students who successfully complete the JumpStart Program receive one elective credit.
-A fee is assessed for this program; see the Academic Fee Section of the Financial Bulletin.
+A fee is assessed for this program; see the Academic Fees Section of the Financial Bulletin.

-STUDENT SUCCESS PROGRAM.
-Attendance in the Student Success Program will be required for incoming first-time and transfer freshman if the student arrives with a high school GPA less than 3.25 or earns a first or second quarter WWU GPA less than 2.0.
+STRATEGIES FOR SUCCESS PROGRAM.
+Attendance in the Strategies for Success Program will be required for incoming first-time and transfer freshman if the student arrives with a high school GPA less than 3.0 or earns a first or second quarter WWU GPA less than 2.0.
+Students in the program will be required to enroll in GNRL 102 On Course; placed with a specialized academic advisor and mentor; assigned as a pre-major in their chosen discipline; and be enrolled in designated general studies classes.
 Participation will be evaluated on a quarterly basis subject to the student’s academic and student life progress.
-If the University has not received a high school transcript by Wednesday of JumpStart week, the student will automatically be placed in the Student Success Program.
-Students in the program will be placed with a specialized academic adviser and mentor; assigned as a pre-major in their chosen academic discipline; and be enrolled in designated classes.
-A fee is assessed for this program; see the Academic Fee section of the Financial Bulletin.
+If the University has not received a high school transcript by Wednesday of JumpStart week, the student will automatically be placed in the Strategies for Success Program.
+A fee is assessed for this program; see the Academic Fees section of the Financial Bulletin.

 LATE REGISTRATION.
 Students citing unusual circumstances may register after the designated registration periods; however, they will be charged a late registration fee, and may expect a reduction in course load.
 Students may register between the 5th and 10th days of the quarter only with permission of the instructors involved.